 Bill Wagner and Jon Skeet explain the basics of asynchronous operations in C# using the Async keyword.
 The session is spiced with live demos.

 Justin Dearing introduces MongoDB, and shows how to interact with Mono via the official 10gen driver.
 Techniques for handling business logic in application code, such as LINQ are discussed.

 Bart De Smet presents LINQ’s origins, its current status, and plans for the future which include LINQ to Everything, plus discussions on theorem solving, reactive queries, and query optimization.

-Eric Nelson explains what are ORM, EDM, and ESQL, what is the difference between LINQ to SQL and LINQ to Entities, which one is going to be further developed by Microsoft in the future, accompanied by hands on demos showing how to use them.
+Eric Nelson explains what are ORM, EDM, and ESQL, what is the difference between LINQ to SQL and LINQ to Entities, which one should be used, accompanied by hands on demos showing how to use them.

-Sadek Drobi shows how he applied functional programming principles to a real-life project which needed to meet certain performance requirements.
-He shares the lessons learnt on using mutation, laziness, recursion, functions, monads, list comprehensions and parallelization in an attempt to achieve a functional domain model.
+Sadek Drobi shows how he applied functional programming principles, like recursion, functions, monads, to a real-life project which needed to meet certain performance requirements.

 Dan Farino talks about administering thousands of web servers from a system’s architect viewpoint, detailing on performance counter monitoring, the system profiler and the system administration site.